Systems Approach to Safety of the Environment

 - There are more unknowns and ‘Dark Consequences’, i.e. we don’t know what the effect will be in the future, particularly on human health

-- Cumulative effects can be significant and risk assessment doesn’t tend to cover.
+- Cumulative effects can be significant and normal risk assessments don't tend to cover.
 There can be ‘Ecological Ceilings’.

-- Environmental risk equation is sometimes less based on consequences of harm and more based on business and legal issues
+- The environmental risk equation is sometimes less based on consequences of harm and more based on business and legal issues

 - Existing methods for environment tend to be more regulation and compliance-based

-To produce clear guidance on how engineered systems should be developed and managed throughout their entire lifecycle (including through system or environment changes) so as to preserve, protect and enhance the environment
+To produce clear guidance on how engineered systems should be developed and managed throughout their entire lifecycle (including through system or environment changes) so as to preserve, protect and enhance the environment.

 Statement of the Problem

 - It is thought that the impact of systems is not currently sufficiently addressed in current environmental safety management practices and standards, which tend to be prescriptive and regulation-based

 - Knock-on effects and emergent behaviours of systems and eco-systems are not currently assessed and managed properly

 - There could be benefit in introducing systems thinking, tools and techniques to specifically manage environmental risks due to systems

 - There are clear business and societal benefits, and wider environmental benefits, in terms of reduced harm, reduced liabilities and improved business efficiencies, in improved management of systems risk related to safety of the environment